If you are the kind of person who finds their nemesis in the form of a snooze button, then this blog article has been written just for you.

 Every day, before I even thought about whipping back the covers, I would say three things that I was looking forward to that day.
 Just small things.
 It usually revolved around food, like “I am looking forward to my lunch today” because I am a foodie and who doesn’t look forward to leftovers!
 This made a huge difference for my mindset because no matter how dire I thought the day ahead was, I had something to look forward to that was worth dragging my arse out of bed for.

 So let’s go back to Greg… Greg is the one who admitted that in his last job he used to think of what excuse he was going to come up with for being late as he stayed in bed hitting the snooze button.
 He did this because he hated his job and had nothing to look forward to that day.
-This simple yet effective trick would have massively helped Greg see that even on the worst days there would be something to motivate him and to look forward to.
+This simple yet effective trick would have massively helped Greg to see that even on the worst days there would be something to motivate him and to look forward to.

 One of the struggles in the morning is functioning and getting organised when you are half asleep and drowsy.
 It doesn’t exactly give us a drive to get up in the morning and just gives us another excuse not to get out of bed.

 So why not get ready the night before.
 This also gives you the morning as a “buffer” for remembering anything you might have forgotten to do or pack for your day ahead.
 Anyone who’s read my time management tips before will know I love to add a buffer into things, to assist with my time management and planning.
-(If you are interested in improving your time management, you might be interested to check out my 12-week bespoke time management course”).

 So make your lunch, get out the kids’ uniforms, pack your bag, put your gym kit by the door, print off those papers for the meeting… Whatever it is you need to do, prep it the night before for a stress free morning.
 Blogger Brighton Keller gives great tips for things you can do before bed to make the next day easier.